jierdin/sprout/operating-agreement.md

 (i)  upon the dissolution of the Company;

-(ii) by the majority written agreement of all Members associated with such Series substantially in the form of Exhibit C attached hereto;
+(ii) by the majority email agreement of all Members associated with such Series substantially in the form of Exhibit C attached hereto;

 (iii)at the time in which there are no Members associated with such Series; or